 Carpenter Bees

-These excavators feed on plant pollen and nectar and are known for their ability to construct nests in wooden structures.
+Carpenter bees are excavators that feed on plant pollen and nectar and are known for their ability to construct nests in wooden structures.

-STRUCTURE: Excavated galleries made up of tunnels with a round, drill hole-size entrance
+STRUCTURE: Excavated galleries in wood, made up of tunnels with a round, drill hole-size entrance.

 LOCATION: Dry, unpainted, and weathered wooden objects, particularly: